 A Guide to International Removals Insurance

-When moving house in the UK, we make sure that all the international removals companies you’ll find on Compare My Move offer Goods in Transit and Public Liability Insurance as standard, so you can relax knowing that all your contents are well covered for the move.
+We make sure that all international removal companies on Compare My Move offer Goods in Transit and Public Liability Insurance.
+This means you can relax knowing all your contents are covered during the move.

-However, when moving abroad, you may want to consider some additional cover.
-This is due to the complexities of the moves as well as the increased chance of potential loss or damage as a result of the long and arduous journey.
+However, you may want to consider additional international insurance to be completely safe.
+This is due to the complexities of the moves as well as the increased chance of potential damage or loss.

 What is International Removals Insurance?

 Air freight, although not quite as risky, is also key for specialist international insurance.
-This is due to the complexities of moving your contents to and from aircraft and possibly even between aircraft for longer journeys.
-This then leads to the possibility of your prize possessions getting lost in transit being significantly higher than usual which is why international moving insurance is so important.
+This is due to the complexities of moving your contents to and from or potentially between aircraft.
+This then leads to a higher possibility of possessions being lost which is why international moving insurance is so important.

-For the most part, the most common claims against international removals insurance is for scratches, dents and bumps that often happen quite naturally through the long journeys and various methods of transport.
-The insurance will cover any of these situations and will either cover the cost of repair or the cost of replacing the items when damaged.
+The most common claims are for scratches, dents and bumps that often happen naturally.
+The insurance will cover any of these situations and will either cover the repair cost or the replacement of any damaged items.

 How Much Does International Removals Insurance Cost?

-Of course, the cost of overseas removal insurance depends widely on a number of variables; the volume/weight/value of the contents you need to move and the distance/method or transport you are using.
+The cost of overseas removal insurance depends on the volume/weight/value of the contents and the distance/method of transport.

-Many providers of international removals will offer additional insurance as an optional add-on when you go to them for a quote.
+Many international moving companies will offer insurance as an optional add-on.
 However, you may find a cheaper quote by going through a third-party insurer such as Letton Percival or Insure-your-move.

-However, when moving further afield, shipping or air freight might be your only options.
-Getting quotes for insurance on both methods of travel and then comparing them to the speed and cost of delivery will give you the overall cost of that method and let you choose based on price and convenience.
+However, when moving further afield, sea or air freight might be your only option.
+Comparing quotes for insurance on both methods of travel will give you the overall cost of that method.
+This will let you choose based on price and convenience.